gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 *****
+# 1-3-21  Early morning T7
+Was going to go out and play last night, but too cold.
+Woke up early, and did some tests from the living room out the big window.
+Notes:

+* Remember that smaller aperature F number is *larger* aperature.
+So F5.6 is the widest (most light) my cam will go.
+* ISO 6400
+* Canon screen and EOS utility doesn't give as good a "live view" as the PiCam.
+You can see bright stars, but if you really want to check out where you are in the sky or fine tune your focus, you've got to take sample pics.
+* The EOS utility lets you save pics to disk rather than SD card.
+Very handy for the aforementioned preview.
+* For basic alignment, start with Telephoto as wide as possilbe (zoomed out), F6ish apaerature, and 2s shutter speed.
+The webcam tripod thing doesn't work very well...time to finish the pan-tilt.
+Want focus at infinity for starters (all the way counter-clockwise).
+* as you are zooming in, you may need to tweak the focus just a hair.
+I went a little clockwise...and did some experimental pics to get the focus as close as I could.
+Note smaller aperature gives tighter focus...so trade off aperaature with shutter speed.
+* The camera does a good job with meta-data...in addition to ISO, aperature (f/5.6), shutter speed, it also knows which lens is on it, and what zoom (focal length) you are using.
+* Will definitly need the eq platform.
+5 second pic at 300mm gave a streak of about 32 pixels.
+30s shot brings that to about 190.
+Just a light smudge on the 2.5s shot.
+* Wait time is SOOOOOOOOO much better than with the pi-cam.
+Pics are ready less than a second after the exposure is done.

+Next steps:
+* Finish pan/tilt
+* Try Orion...zoomed 2.5s gonna be enough?
+* Maybe beehive or double-double or perseids
+*****
 # 1-2-21  More T7 measurements
 Wide-angle:  crosspiece is about 10 pixels.
 Since it's 540 arc-seconds, that's 54 arc-seconds per pixel.
 That means the widest FOV I've got is 6000 x 54 by 4000 x 54...90 Degrees by 60 degrees.
 WIDE swath of the sky.